yielda-game/yielda-game.github.io/_posts/2022-08-17-deposit-summary.md

 ---
 title: "Deposit Summary Explained"
-excerpt: "An explanation of all the real-time stats and graphs displayed in the ponziFarm deposit summary panel."
+excerpt: "An explanation of all the real-time stats and graphs displayed in the Yielda deposit summary panel."
 header:
   teaser: /assets/images/deposits.png
 categories: